socialfoundations/benchbench/README.md

 Research shows that for all multi-task benchmarks there is a trade-off between task diversity and sensitivity.
 The more diverse a benchmark, the more sensitive its ranking is to irrelevant changes.
 Irrelevant changes are things like introducing weak models, or changing the metric in ways that shouldn't matter.

+Based on BenchBench, we're maintaining a living [benchmark of multi-task benchmarks](https://socialfoundations.github.io/benchbench/).
+Visit the project page to see the results or contribute your own benchmark.

-Please see [our paper](https://github.com/socialfoundations/benchbench) for all relevant background.
-We applied BenchBench to many existing multi-task benchmarks.
+Please see [our paper](https://github.com/socialfoundations/benchbench) for all relevant background and scientific results.
 Cite as:

 ```
 @inproceedings{zhang2024inherent,